AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 access-to-object types.
 For example, we cannot specify which pool is going to be used in the allocation of an anonymous access-to-object.
-In fact, the memory pool selection is compiler-dependent, so we cannot rely on an object being allocated in a specific pool when using :ada:`new` with an anonymous access-to-object type.
-(In contrast, as we know, each named access type has an associated pool, so objects allocated via :ada:`new` will be allocated on that pool.)
+In fact, the memory pool selection is compiler-dependent, so we cannot rely on an object being allocated from a specific pool when using :ada:`new` with an anonymous access-to-object type.
+(In contrast, as we know, each named access type has an associated pool, so objects allocated via :ada:`new` will be allocated from that pool.)
 Also, we cannot identify which pool was selected for the allocation of a specific object, so we don't have any information to use for the deallocation of that object.

 Because the pool selection is hidden from us, this makes the memory deallocation more complicated.
 For example, we cannot instantiate the